-Films may be submitted for pre-selection through online screening formats such as Vimeo or as DVDs which should be sent to our postal address.
+Films may be submitted for pre-selection through online screening formats such as vimeo.

 3. Entry Procedure and Selection

-*Selected films will be notified at the end August and you will be asked to provide suitable film images for publication, plus technical information, and confirmation of the screening format.
+*Selected films will be notified in early September and you will be asked to provide suitable film images for publication, plus technical information, and confirmation of the screening format.

-*Please note that by entering your film to IndieCork we take it on your good faith, that should your film be selected, it is available to screen with us.
+*Please note that by entering your film, we take it on your good faith, that should your film be selected, you will honour the screening at our festival.
 Therefore we do not accept late withdrawal of films from the festival on the basis of other festivals selection or requests.
-Thank you for your understanding that this is a strict rule.
+Thank you for your understanding.

 4. Screening Copies

 Films not in the English language must be available with English subtitles.

 Screening copies must arrive to our office, either digitally or hard copy in good time.
 This is important as all copies must be checked in advance of screening.